BradleyCodeU/bradleycodeu.github.io/_gdad/html/sharkAttack.md

 ### ! ! !
 IMPORTANT: Do NOT click the orange FINISH button until you have created enemies, projectile effects, and have moving enemies.

 You MUST:
 - Draw your own sprites for this project.
-Do NOT use any of the built-in Gallery sprites
+Do NOT use any of the built-in Gallery sprites.
+You can use built-in backgrounds.
 - Follow [this tutorial](https://arcade.makecode.com/#tutorial:/recipes/shark-splash/01-character)
 - Follow the tutorial to create enemies
 - Follow the tutorial to move the enemies